Free Application for Federal Student Aid (FAFSA)

 Since this electronic process uses built-in edits, the number of potential errors in completing a FAFSA is greatly reduced.
 Students and parents of students, need to obtain a personal identification number (PIN) from the U.S. Department of Education in order to apply online.

-The results of a student's FAFSA are electronically sent to K-State when our Federal School Code of 001928 is included on the FAFSA.
+The results of a student's FAFSA are electronically sent to Kansas State University when our Federal School Code of 001928 is included on the FAFSA.

-The K-State priority date to complete and submit the FAFSA is March 1 prior to the next academic year.
-For example, if a student plans to attend K-State during the 2013-14 academic year (Fall 2013, Spring 2014, or Summer 2014) he/she should complete the FAFSA by March 1, 2013 to meet K-State’s FAFSA priority date.
+The K-State priority date to complete and submit the FAFSA is March 1 prior to the following academic year.
+For example, if a student plans to attend K-State during the 2015-2016 academic year (Fall 2015, Spring 2016, or Summer 2016) he or she should complete the FAFSA by Sunday, March 1, 2015 to meet the OSFA FAFSA priority date.